rambethina/java/pages/mydoc/mydoc_week_one.md

   * New content for the week.
 Course content will be broken out into sections.
   * Exercise or Kahoot for each section.
   * Discuss assignment for the week.
 * Office hours - Every week Thursday 4-5.
 If you have any questions from Tuesdays session, issues with installation, questions on home work assignment you can ask during office hours.
-Zoom link below.
+Zoom link will be pinned to slack channel.
 * You will have an assignment (coding exercise or suggested reading material) every week.
-Even if you are late, I would recommend submiting your assignment, even if your assignment does not work, please submit and instructor will work with you to get your assignment working.
+Even if you are late assignment does not work, I would recommend submiting your assignment and instructor will work with you to get your assignment working.
 The course builds on assignments so its important to complete assignments.
 * Course Project - We will be working towards a simple eCommerce Application (similar to amazon).
 * FTC Section of course track - We will be using a simulator to test code to be deployed on the robot.
 * Important course information will be pinned to slack channel.
-* If anyone wants to teach a small section, they are welcome (Instructor will help as needed.)
+* If anyone wants to teach a small section, you are welcome, Let the instructor know.
+(Instructor will help as needed.)

 ## High level course structure
 * Week 1 - Logistics, System set up.